Reduce Your Property’s Operating Expenses through Energy Efficiency Upgrades

 - Many states have non-profit entities and private energy consultants that offer technical assistance and can help you navigate the various incentive programs that may be available to you.
 For example, for real estate located in the Pacific Northwest, there is a wealth of helpful online resources available, such as the Northwest Energy Efficiency Alliance, Energy Trust of Oregon, or Idaho Power.

-If you are thinking of ways to try and reduce operating expenses and increase cash flow, consider making energy efficiency upgrades to your commercial property.
+If you are thinking of ways to reduce operating expenses and increase cash flow, consider making energy efficiency upgrades to your commercial property.
 Not only will it benefit your bottom line, but it will make your property more attractive to new and existing tenants, buyers and lenders.

 There were 4,500+ coworking spaces in the U.S. by 2018, which is expected to top 5,000 in 2019, with over 750,000 membersRead more >>